valerioarvizzigno/homecraft_vertex_lab/README.md

 docker run -it --rm elastic/eland eland_import_hub_model --url https://<elastic_user>:<elastic_password>@<your_elastic_endpoint>:9243/ --hub-model-id sentence-transformers/all-distilroberta-v1 --start
  ```
+4. **Check and test your ML model**
-4. After the model finishes loading into Elastic, enter your deployment and from the left menu go to "Stack Management" -> "Machine Learning".
+   After the model finishes loading into Elastic, enter your deployment and from the left menu go to "Stack Management" -> "Machine Learning".
 You should notice the all-distilroberta-v1 model listed and in the "started" status.
 If a "out of sync" warning is shown, click on it and sync.
 Everything should be now set.
 Our ML model is up-and-running.
 We now are able to apply our transformer model to the documents we are going to ingest.
 If you want, you can test it from the same page, clicking on three-dots menu on the right side of the model name and selecting "Test model".

+5. **Ingest Part 1: The Web Crawler**
-5. Let's start with indexing some general retail data from the Ikea website.
+   Let's start with indexing some general retail data from the Ikea website.
 We will use the built-in web crawler feature, configure it this way:
    - Search for "Web Crawler" in the Elastic search bar
    - Name the new index as "search-homecraft-ikea" (watch out the "search-" prefix is already there) and go next screen.
    - Specify "https://www.ikea.com/gb/en/" in the domain URL field and click "Validate Domain".
 A warning should appear, saying that a robots.txt file was found.
 Click on it to open it in a separate browser tab and continue by clicking "Add domain"